-The template MKR AIMA SSRM1 shall be used to provide information on the calculation of the own funds requirements for non-modellable risk factors, i.e. the stress scenario risk measure.
+Institutions shall use the template MKR AIMA SSRM to provide information on the calculation of the own funds requirements for non-modellable risk factors, i.e. the stress scenario risk measure.

 The information provided in this template shall cover the portfolio of positions assigned to non-IRT desks, where those positions are considered in the calculation of AIMA as of the reference date.